 - The property was taken against the victim’s will

-- The goods were taken for an extent of time enough to deprive the rightful owner of a major portion of its enjoyment
+- The goods were taken for an extent of time enough to deprive the rightful owner of a major portion of their enjoyment

 What Is Considered Use of Force or Fear?